BytemarkHosting/pi-init2/README.md

 - Each module shall be downloadable with `git clone (address)`
 - Each module shall contain a `install.sh` script which will prepare the module to be used including installing any requirements and symlinking the service files to the correct places
 - Each module shall be documeted using the `README.md` and the topics is publishes and subscribes to are listed on the [CS Comms System](https://docs.google.com/spreadsheets/d/1pqduUwYa1_sWiObJDrvCCz4Al3pl588ytE4u-Dwa6Pw/edit?usp=sharing) document
 - Each executable to be used on the rover shall have a `name.service` script associated with it.
-This allows them to be manipulated as a systemd service using the following commands:
+Read the [intro to systemd](https://www.devdungeon.com/content/creating-systemd-service-files) and leanr more about writing [serive files](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files#anatomy-of-a-unit-file) This allows them to be manipulated as a systemd service using the following commands:

 | Command | Descripion |
 |---------|------------|